yan-soon/tp/docs/UserGuide.md

 ### Searching for a module: `search`

 Scenario: <br>
 After viewing the required modules you have yet to take, you wish to find out more about those modules (Eg. What are they about?
 Do they have any pre-requisites?).
 You can simply look up those details by using the `search` command.

 The `search` command allows you to search for any module available in NUS.

 You can search for a module by specifying the module code of the module.
+The essential module details will then be retrieved from NUSMods database directly and displayed in the result display box.

 <div markdown="block" class="alert alert-info">